Khan al-Asal

 Khan al-Assal (خان العسل) is a district of Aleppo city in northern Syria.
 It is administratively a sub-district of Aleppo, which is a part of the Mount Simeon District in the Aleppo Governorate.
 Khan al-Assal is located 12 km west-southwest of the center of Aleppo.

 The neighborhood is separated in a northern and a southern part by the Aleppo road to Idlib.
 The Aleppo-Damascus Highway is the village boundary in the south.
 A police academy is located 3 km southwest of Khan al-Assal.
 Al-Assad Military Academy is located 5 km east by north of Khan al-Assal.
 The village Kfar Da’el is located 5 km north by east of Khan al-Assal.

 An Army Fueling Base with underground fuel storages, fueling station and several bunkers is located close to the western boundary of the northern part of the village.

 Khan al-Assal during the Syrian Civil War

 During the Syrian Civil War, in the battle of Aleppo southwestern front, the village and the surrounding area have faced several incidents.
-Some of them violates International humanitarian law.
+Some of them violate International humanitarian law.